Brain x Machine Intelligence Lab

 • I will no longer teach BiS 429 and BCE 772.

-The course aims to understand theory, algorithms, and neuroscience of error backpropagation through time.
-The lecture covers error backpropagation in biological neural networks, temporal credit assignment, reinforcement learning algorithms, and neuroscience of reinforcement learning.
-The last section includes striatal model-free and cortical model-based learning, prefrontal meta-reinforcement learning, entorhinal goal-driven learning, hippocampal successor representation, and dopaminergic distributional value coding.
+The final section delves into striatal model-free and cortical model-based learning, prefrontal meta-reinforcement learning, entorhinal goal-driven learning, hippocampal successor representation, and dopaminergic distributional value coding.
 Students are expected to master necessary skills to make the best use of machine learning theory to understand how and why the brain learns.

 Lecture slides, announcements, and etc.